circle

 10 - 11.30am

-A 90 minute tour of some of the historical sites of York.
-Walkers will be introduced to many York characters ranging from Constantine the Great to the chocolate makers of the 20th century.
+A 90 minute tour of some of York's historical sites.
+Walkers will be introduced to York characters ranging from Constantine the Great to the chocolate makers of the 20th century.

 Badminton 3